samhowes/rules_msbuild/README.md

 <!--
 Links
  -->
 > These docs are under construction.
-If you are looking for a released version of building dotnet
-> with Bazel, head over to [bazelbuild/rules_dotnet](https://github.com/bazelbuild/rules_dotnet)
+Please open an issue for any specific questions!

 # In Beta!
 ```bash